Our Team

 Karla Flores- Bilingual Outreach Coordinator

-Karla Flores joined The NAN Project as a Bilingual Outreach Coordinator in September 2022.
-Karla received her Bachelor’s in Social Work at The University of Houston-Downtown in 2018, being the first in her family to attend and graduate college.
-After graduating, she pursued her Masters in Social Work at The University of Houston and graduated in 2019.
-Karla’s previous role at United Way of Greater Houston with 211 helped connect individuals and families to resources in their communities.
-She also has previous experience working with at-risk youth, human trafficking organizations, and community engagement efforts.
+Karla Flores joined The NAN Project as the Bilingual Outreach Coordinator in September 2022.
+She earned her Bachelor’s in Social Work from the University of Houston-Downtown in 2018, becoming the first in her family to graduate college, and completed her Master’s in Social Work at the University of Houston in 2019.
+Before joining The NAN Project, she worked at United Way of Greater Houston’s 211 helpline, connecting families to essential resources.
+Her experience also includes supporting at-risk youth and combating human trafficking.

 Shannon Stamps - Communications Coordinator